M1hono/Minecraft-Hunt/README.md

 # Minecraft-Hunt
-A modpack aimed to create a dnd style adventure.
+> A modpack aimed to create a dnd-styled adventure.